Working with data and files¶

 Using alces storage commands¶

-Your Flight Compute cluster includes command-line tools which can be used to enable access to existing AWS S3, Swift and Dropbox accounts.
-Object storage services which are compatible with S3 or Swift can also be configured.
-For example - a Ceph storage platform with a compatible RADOS-gateway can be accessed using S3 support.
+Your Flight Compute cluster includes command-line tools which can be used to enable access to existing AWS S3 and Dropbox accounts.
+A Ceph storage platform with a compatible RADOS-gateway can also be accessed using S3 support.
 To enable access to these services, users must first enable them with the following commands:

 alces storage enable s3- enables AWS S3 service